ShahabSH94/AutoCompleter/README.md

  Auto Complete anything with a ggml model

-a simple script that lets you auto-complete anything anywhere
+a simple script that lets you auto-complete anything anywhere using your favorite ggml model

 symbol document mode:
 in this mode enter the absolute path to your document for example C:\Users\file.txt in .env file